Find out where to buy all our products from our hives in Oxfordshire and Berkshire here.

 When she is a little older, she makes wax cells – this is undertaken in teams, as the temperature around the wax building needs to be quite high at 33-35°C.

-Only when she is about three weeks old does she leave the hive to forage.
+Only when she is about three weeks old does she leave the hive to visit flowers and gather nectar and pollen.

 A young worker bee tending to larvae

-Honey bees forage on a succession of flowers, during every month of the year - see photos below
+Honey bees forage on a succession of flowers, during nearly every month of the year - see our photos below